-In line with the Rapid Antigen Testing Indicative Process, where a person receives a negative result, they must have the test result registered with testing supervisor; the person can then check out of rapid antigen testing site and go to their work site.
+In line with the Rapid Antigen Testing Indicative Process, the person can go to their work site.

 Individuals must continue to follow the latest health advice and restrictions in their area.

 If individuals develop any symptoms, even if mild, they must immediately get a standard COVID-19 test and isolate until they get a negative result from NSW Health.